strongbox/strongbox-docs/docs/developer-guide/coding-convention.md

         ```

 * When re-indenting code, please make a single commit with just the indentation changes and make sure you describe that
-  this is just an re-indentation change in the commit message.
+  this is just a re-indentation change in the commit message.
 Mixing reformatting and actual functional changes in the
   same commit makes things much more obscure to track and figure out.

 * Don't reformat entire files, unless absolutely necessary!
 This makes it harder (and more time-consuming) to check what
   changes you've actually made.

 * Try not to re-order code imports.
-Sometimes, while optimizing imports this is not possible, but re-ordering a long
+Sometimes, while optimizing imports, this is not possible, but re-ordering a long
   list of imports can make a diff hard to read.

 ## Code Example